Smaller Legal Departments are 120% less likely to have access to LegalTech. We’re working to change that - and imagining

-We have heard the pervasive misconceptions about legal data analytics – worries that a given Legal Department is too small, too busy or not tech-savvy enough to deploy meaningful metrics.
+We have heard the pervasive misconceptions about legal data analytics – worries that a given in-house Legal Department is too small, too busy or not tech-savvy enough to deploy meaningful metrics.
 It’s time to debunk them.
-Like the Loch Ness Monster, Bigfoot or the Chupacabra, legal data myths aren’t real; don’t let them scare you away from exploring the possibilities of a data-driven Legal Department.
+Like the Loch Ness Monster, Bigfoot or the Chupacabra, legal data myths aren’t real - don’t let them scare you away from exploring the possibilities of a data-driven Legal Department.

 Granted, a lot of industry buzz centers around the monolithic corporations that have battalions of dedicated legal operations staff.
-But that’s not reality for most of the in-house bar; according to Altman Weil’s Chief Legal Officer Survey, less than 30 percent of Legal Departments have dedicated full-time administrators or business managers.
+But that’s not reality for most of the in-house bar; according to Altman Weil’s Chief Legal Officer Survey, less than 30 percent of in-house Legal Departments have dedicated full-time administrators or business managers.
 Sixty percent have no such resource at all.

-Regardless of size of team or budget, all in-house teams want to provide the best legal services to their organizations in the most efficient and effective manner.
+Regardless of size of team or budget, all in-house legal teams want to provide the best legal services to their organizations in the most efficient and effective manner.
 There are a number of practical solutions that even a one-lawyer Legal Department can use to boost performance and ROI (and his or her own sanity) – and they start with data.

 After all, you’re already maxed out: According to the Association of Corporate Counsel, the number of in-house counsel working more than 60 hours a week has risen by more than 50 percent.
-With a smart approach to analytics, the collection and analysis of your metrics will be automatically integrated into your workflow, so you can focus your time and energy on the business – and the data will be there when you need it.
+With a smart approach to legal analytics, the collection and analysis of your metrics will be automatically integrated into your workflow, so you can focus your time and energy on the business – and the data will be there when you need it.

 So now you have it: You don’t need a giant Legal Department; you don’t need to have a background in science, math or engineering; and you don’t need to manufacture another batch of hours in your day to get started with data analytics.